Migrate consumer G Suite mailboxes to Office 365

 Password in cell C1.

 Column A is the email address of the Office 365 mailbox.
-This is what's shown in the username column in Users > Active users in the Office 365 admin center.
+This is what's shown in the username column in Users > Active users in the Microsoft 365 admin center.

 Column C is the app password for the user's Gmail mailbox.
-Creating the app password is described in Migration from G Suite mailboxes using the Office 365 admin center.
+Creating the app password is described in Migration from G Suite mailboxes using the Microsoft 365 admin center.

 Save the file as a CSV file type, and then close Excel.